Investing information and frequently asked questions

 What is a 'long bond'?

 It is not a 2-hour James Bond movie.
-A long bond is a bond with a maturity of 5 years or more.
+A long bond is a standardized debt security with a maturity of 5 years or more.
 So, the US Treasury Department often releases a 30 year maturity bond, then will re-open it to issue more debt, with the same maturity date.
 So, a 30 year bond can be sold with 25 years left, 20 years left, etc. In any case, a 5 year or longer bond (until maturity) is a long bond.

 Commodities questions